Hay'at Tahrir al-Sham: Formation

-Upon its founding, HTS was described by its emir, Abu Jaber Sheikh, as "an independent entity" formed through the unification of previous groups and factions.
+Upon its founding, HTS was described by Abu Jaber Sheikh, who became the organisation's first emir, as "an independent entity" formed through the unification of previous groups and factions.

 Charles Lister, an analyst specialising in Syria, noted that Ahrar al-Sham lost around 800–1,000 defectors to HTS but gained 6,000–8,000 fighters through the merger of Suqor al-Sham, Jaish al-Mujahideen, the Fastaqim Union, the western Aleppo units of the Levant Front, and the Idlib-based units of Jaysh al-Islam.
 JFS lost several hundred fighters to Ahrar al-Sham but gained 3,000–5,000 fighters from its merger with Harakat Nour al-Din al-Zinki, Liwa al-Haq, Jaish al-Sunna, and Jabhat Ansar al-Din into HTS.
-Harakat Nour al-Din al-Zenki previously received support from the United States.
+Nour al-Din al-Zenki previously received support from the United States.

 Consolidation of power (January–August 2017)

 January

 HTS fighters in the village of Mushairfa, northeast of Hama, during the northeastern Hama offensive in October 2017.

-Throughout January 2017, intense fighting broke out between the JFS and al-Qaeda loyalists of al-Nusra Front, before the JFS-Ahrar al-Sham merger to form HTS on 28 January.
-Soon after the merger, Emir Abu Jaber Sheikh announced a ceasefire deal aimed at uniting all opposition militia factions under a central command.
+Throughout January 2017, intense fighting broke out between al-Qaeda loyalists of al-Nusra Front, before the JFS-Ahrar al-Sham merger to form HTS on 28 January.
+Soon after the merger, its new emir Abu Jaber Sheikh announced a ceasefire deal aimed at uniting all opposition militia factions under a central command.
 The creation of HTS was described as by the Henry Jackson Society as a reshaping of dynamics since the 2011 Syrian Revolution, with a potential to shift the balance of power in the Syrian civil war and diminish al-Qaeda's influence in northern Syria.
 Between 2017 and 2019, HTS launched a series of crackdowns against al-Qaeda loyalists while also targeting Islamic State (IS) cells through military operations.

-On 30 January, Asharq al-Awsat reported that HTS had approximately 31,000 fighters, bolstered by the inclusion of Jaysh al-Ahrar, a breakaway faction of the Ahrar al-Sham militia.
+On 30 January, Asharq al-Awsat reported that HTS had about 31,000 fighters, bolstered by the inclusion of various breakaway factions from Ahrar al-Sham.